timosalm/tap-install/README.md

 This installation guide should help you to install TAP 1.0 with wildcard certificates and [external-dns](https://github.com/kubernetes-sigs/external-dns) to a Kubernetes cluster.

 It's always recommended to go through the official documentation in addition to this guide!
-The scripts and commands in this guide were executed on a Amazon Linux 2 jumpbox.
+The scripts and commands in this guide were executed on an Amazon Linux 2 jumpbox.
 It's recommended to go through them step by step!

 To also install the [Application Service Adapter for VMware Tanzu Application Platform public beta](https://tanzu.vmware.com/content/blog/application-service-adapter-for-vmware-tanzu-application-platform-2), you can follow the instructions [here](tas-adapter) after the installation of TAP.

 ## Resources
  - [1.0 documentation](https://docs.vmware.com/en/Tanzu-Application-Platform/1.0/tap/GUID-overview.html)

-## Prerequisities
+## Prerequisites
 [Pivnet CLI](https://github.com/pivotal-cf/pivnet-cli#installing)
 - You have to create the following private projects in Harbor `tap`, `tap-wkld`.
 For other registries you may have to change the format of the `kp_default_repository` and `ootb_supply_chain_testing_scanning.registry.repository` configuration values in `tap-values.yaml`
 - A domain (configured in Route53)